AlbertSnows/shapetoy/docs/features.md

 no actual functionality.
 It should just list the event listeners and which functions are attached to them.
 Other functions could be composed better, and so on.
-I'd also like to use rambda rather than coming up with my own cobbled solutions to these problems.
+I'd also like to use rambda rather than coming up with my own cobbled solutions to these composition problems.
 I'd also like to spend more time learning about ways to make currying look cleaner in JS so I don't have to do stuff like `lots(of)(parens)(that)(dont)(look)(great)`.